On the Utility of 3D Hand Poses for Action Recognition: Experiments

 \subsection{Skeleton-based Action Recognition for Hands}

 The compositional nature of action classes in hand-object interaction videos allows us to break down the action into a verb and an object.
-Recognizing such actions from 3D hand poses is an ill-posed problem, as the hand skeletons lack explicit information about the interacting objects, which are also a part of the action semantics.
+Recognizing such actions from 3D hand poses is an ill-posed problem, as the hand skeletons lack explicit information about the interacting objects, which are also part of the action semantics.
 However, as the pose data completely captures the hand motion information, it can be reliably used for verb recognition.
 Therefore, we evaluate a pose-only version of our method on the verb recognition task and compare the performance and efficiency metrics with other state-of-the-art skeleton-based methods in~\cref{fig:pose_verb}.
 Our method uses significantly fewer GFLOPs due to our spatiotemporal factorization using micro-actions.
-With $J=21$, all our HandFormer variants outperform existing methods, while $J=6$ variant is extremely efficient with comparable accuracy.
-HandFormer-H/21 is a combined variant of HandFormer-B and HandFormer-L with $J=21$, which is our best-performing model, improving over MS-G3D by 2.04\% while maintaining comparable FLOPs.
+With $J=21$, all our HandFormer variants outperform existing methods.
+The $J=6$ variant is exceptionally efficient with comparable accuracy, notably surpassing the efficiency-focused Shift-GCN~\cite{cheng2020skeleton}.
+HandFormer-H/21 combines the HandFormer-B and HandFormer-L variants and becomes our best-performing model, improving over MS-G3D by 2.04\% while maintaining comparable FLOPs.